IntelliTect/Documentation/Trellis/Change-Packages.md

 ## Saving the Change Package

-After selecting 'All' for the related tables above, the changed package details screen is updated.
-All we have to do to save the selected changes is click the 'Save Package' button in the upper-right hand side of the header, and enter a name for the changes.
+After selecting `All` for the related tables above, the changed package details screen is updated.
+All we have to do to save the selected changes is click the `Save Package` button in the upper-right hand side of the header, and enter a name for the changes.
 In this case we named it "Test Package for BF".

 <img src="Media/Migrate-Updated-Changed-Rows.png" width="600">